 ArtAll Bay School students spend at least part of the day drawing -- not under the supervision of an art teacher but with their class teacher, within the context of the core academic classes.
 Illustrating their understanding of lessons in history, science, geography, and other main lesson subjects is integral to the main lesson experience.
 Creative expression in any form (drawing, painting, clay, drama, creative writing) invests the learner in the subject and allows a connection to form between the student and the material that he/she might not otherwise experience.
 Thus, at every opportunity we seek to have the children develop their ability for creative expression and nurture the artist within.
 While not all Bay School students think of themselves as artists, every graduate has a well-developed aesthetic sense, ease with artistic expression, and an appreciation for beauty and form.

 Foreign LanguageForeign language study is an integral part of the Bay School curriculum from grades 1-8.
 The objectives of the Waldorf foreign language program are to open the children’s minds and hearts to other cultures, to reveal to them the accessibility of other languages, to develop in them auditory and linguistic flexibility, and to cultivate in them a sense of how language is structured.
-Students receive consistent twice-weekly instruction in French.
+Students receive consistent twice-weekly instruction in Spanish.
 The youngest children learn entirely by ear, through songs, poems, word games, small stories.
 In later grades, reading, writing, is gently introduced, followed by grammar.
 Foreign language instruction in Grades Seven and Eight is specifically designed to reinforce students’ understanding of their own native English grammar by comparing different approaches to language formation.

 LibraryThe Library occupies a stand-alone building renovated to encourage browsing and quiet reading, and currently home to more than 6,000 volumes.
 Throughout the year the Library hosts author visits, book clubs, and participates in community workshops with local schools as well as collaborates with the faculty on curriculum.
 Each class meets weekly with the librarian and hears stories, browses the collection, chooses books to take home, and learns library skills.
 Upper grades use the nonfiction collection to research and enhance the curriculum of the classroom.
 The librarian is an active member of the specialty teacher faculty and works with parent volunteers to make the Library a vibrant place for learning and simply enjoying a good book.